-From the FDR data, it is apparent that the airplane's departure from controlled flight began with a sudden roll to the right.
+From the FDR data, it is apparent that the airplane's departure from controlled flight began with a sudden heading change to the right.
 A lateral or directional flight control problem could produce such a maneuver whereas a longitudinal control system malfunction would produce a pitching maneuver evident by a sudden change in the airplane's load factor.
-Such a change was not evident on the FDR acceleration or heading data.
+A pitch change was not evident in the FDR data.